chessapig/chessapig.github.io/_posts/blog/2022-7-25-symplectic.md

 title:  "The shape of motion: A primer on geometric mechanics"
 date:   2022-07-24 16:03:46 -0500
 categories: blog
+tags: [blog]
-excerpt: "An introduction to symplectic geometry and classical mechanics, meant to introduce the ideas needed for the Harmonic osscilator thingy. "
+summary: "An introduction to symplectic geometry and classical mechanics, meant to introduce the ideas needed for the Harmonic osscilator thingy. "
 ---

 <script language="javascript" type="text/javascript" src="/sketch/libraries/p5.min.js"></script>